pytorch/ios-demo-app/ViT4MNIST/README.md

 ### 1. Prepare the Model (Optional)

-To use a pre-trained Facebook DeiT model and convert it to TorchScript, simply run the following script with PyTorch 1.7 installed:
+To use a pre-trained Facebook DeiT model and convert it to TorchScript, first install [PyTorch](https://pytorch.org/get-started/locally/) 1.7 or later, then install [timm](https://github.com/rwightman/pytorch-image-models) using `pip install timm==0.3.2`, and finally run the following script:

 ```
 python convert_deit.py
 ```

 This will generate the quantized scripted model named `fbdeit.pt`, which can also be downloaded [here](https://drive.google.com/file/d/1CN5BCYPh78uT2GCEobcOMtk5HSX3qe1x/view?usp=sharing).
 Note that the quantization code in the script reduces the model size from 346MB to 89MB.

 To train and convert your own DeiT model on ImageNet, first follow the instructions under Data Preparation and Training at the [DeiT repo](https://github.com/facebookresearch/deit), then simply run the following code after `model` is trained:
 ```